gleam-lang/website/_posts/2024-09-19-convenient-code-actions.md

 ## Helpful errors for using modules as values

-Modules and values occupy two different namespaces in Gleam, so you could have a use the same name for a variable and an import and the compiler will pick whichever is correct for that context.
+Modules and values occupy two different namespaces in Gleam, so you can use the same name for a variable and an import and the compiler will pick whichever is correct for that context.

 Other BEAM languages such as Erlang and Elixir have modules that can be assigned to variables and passed around as values, so sometimes folks new to Gleam can be